 Unless you have a large portfolio or are only holding a couple of coins, most of your trades will fail due to minimum trading limits imposed by exchanges.

-Here’s what the % of successful trades look like, assuming a $1,000 portfolio dispersed evenly across 10 coins.** When rebalancing hourly, less than 4% of trades go through.**
+Here’s what the % of successful trades look like, assuming a $1,000 portfolio dispersed evenly across 10 coins.
+For a hourly rebalancing schedule, less than 4% of trades go through.

 Even with a $10,000 portfolio, hourly rebalancing doesn’t look great.
 Only ~60% of trades go through.

 Assuming a 0.1% fee across all successful trades, here’s what the fees look like for a $10,000 portfolio.

 Daily rebalancing racks up ~4.5% in fees, hourly a whopping ~20%.

 To me, hourly and daily rebalancing frequencies are prohibitively expensive so I would avoid rebalancing at those intervals.

 Wrap-Up & Takeaways

 In summary, shorter rebalancing frequencies do not improve the rebalancing bonus.
 But, shorter rebalancing frequencies do increase trading fees and the likelihood that trades will fail.